ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 $ ga $e2 $e3 $e11
 {% endhighlight %}

-But SCM Breeze is also smart enough to expand integers and ranges, so all you need to type is:
+But you could also alias `ga` to SCM Breeze's `git_add_shorcuts` function, which is smart enough to expand integers and ranges, so all you need to type is:

 {% highlight bash %}
 $ ga 2 3 11